 • Terms of sale and any seller-assisted financing

-Closing on the property takes place when the steps of the escrow are done.
+Upon finishing of all instructions of the escrow, closing can take place.
 All expenses like title insurance, inspections and real estate commissions are paid.
-Title to the house is then transferred to you as now current homeowner and appropriate title insurance is issued as outlined in the escrow instructions.
+Title to the home is then transferred to you as buyer and appropriate title insurance is issued as noted in the escrow policy.

 The Escrow Holder Will: